JiayueMeng/BONITA-Python3/README.md

 **This step requires internet access.**

-There are three ways to complete this process: 1) on a gmt of human pathways,\ 2) on all KEGG pathways for any organism,\ or 3) on a list of KEGG pathways for any organism\
+There are three ways to complete this process:
+1. on a gmt of human pathways
+2. on all KEGG pathways for any organism, or
+3. on a list of KEGG pathways for any organism

 **Only Option 1 was used and tested in our manuscript.
 Caution should be exercised in interpreting results of other two methods.
 At a minimum, graphmls with impact scores and relative abundance should be examined before drawing conclusions about pathway differences.**